Accountability & Rights

 Lastly, this commitment is a good example to other organisations you deal with about how they should ethically and responsibly manage Personal Data in order to work with your business.
 On the other hand, if you can’t show good data protection practices, it may leave you open to breaking the trust you have built, as well as possibly incurring fines and reputational damage.

-The rights of individuals, commonly known in Data Protection law as Data Subjects, are the most important consideration in any organisation's accountbility framework.
+The rights of individuals, commonly known in Data Protection law as Data Subjects, are the most important consideration in any organisation's accountability framework.
 Enforcement action is much more severe where such rights have been unlawfully limited or restricted, and / or where redress is not sufficiently provided.

 For support understanding the requirements on rights and remedies set out in DP Law 2020, please click the button below to view a table that highlights: